jleinen1/desn368-code-and-design-workspace-f25/week-4/README.md

 ## Reflection

 **What was the hardest part of translating your design to code?**
 It was all pretty challenging to be honest!
 The most difficult part was probably writing the HTML and getting the structure just right.
+If I made a single typo, it threw the whole project off.

 **What CSS property/concept do you feel you understand better now?**
 I definitely understand the idea of classes and ID's much better now that I have had some practice with them.